Bernie Rhodenbarr: Novels

-Bernie Rhodenbarr in other media
+In other media

-The second novel in the series, The Burglar In The Closet, was subsequently adapted into the film Burglar, in which Bernie - a white male - was portrayed by Whoopi Goldberg (renamed "Bernice"), although Bruce Willis had originally been offered the role.
-Block was displeased by the adaptation (he describes watching an in-flight movie, with no sound, and not recognizing it as being based on his novel until the credits rolled), and has written the subsequent novels in such a way as to render them unfilmable.

-In a special movie tie-in edition of the novel, Block added a short intro in which Bernie explained that he has a cousin named Bernice who is also a thief, giving a whimsical "in-continuity" explanation of the changes to the character.
+The second novel in the series, The Burglar In The Closet, was made into the film Burglar, in which Bernie, formerly a white man, was renamed Bernice and portrayed by Whoopi Goldberg.
+Bruce Willis had originally been offered the role.
+Block was displeased by the adaptation, which he had seen as a inflight movie, without sound, without having recognizing it as based on his work until the end credits.
+Block has written the subsequent novels in such a way as to render them impossible to film.
+For a movie tie-in edition, Block added a short intro in which Bernie explains that he has a cousin named Bernice who is also a thief.